-Challenge number Detail of challenge 1 Increasing numbers to existing high proportion of Free School Meals (figures of FSM from Jane) and % high numbers of E/E wards (from Deprivation Index).
+Challenge number Detail of challenge 1 Increasing numbers to existing high proportion of Free School Meals.
+80% high numbers of E/E wards (from Deprivation Index).
 'The school location deprivation indicator was in quintile 4 (more deprived) of all schools.
 The pupil base is in quintile 5 (most deprived) of all schools in terms of deprivation.'
 Ofsted.
-2 Barriers to learning including gaps of knowledge, skills and understanding widening due to COVID-19 pandemic and the lack of consistency in engagement with home learning whilst children were away from school.
-3 Mental health of children is a major challenge that we face at Moorside and the pandemic has created further stress on children and their families.
+51% of our school is FSM according to our IDSR which is 'well above average.'
+Ofsted IDSR.
+2 Barriers to learning including gaps of knowledge, skills and understanding widening due to COVID-19 pandemic and the lack of consistency in engagement with home learning whilst children were away from school, this remains an issue as we ensure that children close the attainment gaps.
+3 Mental health of children is a major challenge that we face at Moorside and the pandemic/coming out of the pandemic has created further stress on children and their families.
 Supporting children and families further will require carefully tailored interventions and support packages to ensure progress is made with mental health and emotional wellbeing.
 Adult mental health and workload remains a clear challenge to keep on top of.

 4 Attendance/Persistent Absence was on an upward trajectory pre-Covid but will need closely monitoring as this remains a key area for the school to develop as we were less than 0.6% away from being judged 'Outstanding' overall in the 'Behaviour and attitudes' aspect of the Inspection (March 2020).
 'Although leaders have improved overall attendance there are still too many pupils who are persistently absent from school.
 This means that some pupils are not learning as well as they should.
 Leaders need to work closely with parents to ensure that all pupils attend school regularly.'
 Ofsted.
+Our overall attendance in 2021-2022 was 93.2% and remains a clear SIP priority to ensure it is an upwardly mobile figure.
+Our average attendance in 2022-2023 was 93.6%.
 5 Increased volume of Children Social Care/Early Help referrals.
 6 Maintaining levels of high quality teaching and learning support for children due to budget constraints (protecting the amount of Teacher/TA's that we currently have to maintain high pupil:staff ratios).
 7 Although the on-roll numbers remain high the mobility (both inward and outward) remains a challenge.